Mark Bridge: Chiangrai United

 On 27 May 2016, after 4 seasons with the Western Sydney Wanderers, Bridge left the club to join Thai Premier League club Chiangrai United.
 On 6 July 2017, Bridge terminated his contract with Chiangrai United.

 Return to Western Sydney Wanderers

 In July 2017, Bridge returned to Western Sydney Wanderers on a two-year contract.

 Mounties Wanderers FC

 On 12 March 2019, Bridge signed for National Premier Leagues NSW 2 side Mounties Wanderers FC.
 Bridge is set to join the club at the conclusion of the 2018–19 A-League season.

-Life After Professional Career
+Life after professional career

-Blacktown Premier Spurs
+Blacktown Premier Spurs and Camden Tigers

 Mark Bridge, Retired from Semi-Professional NPL football in 2020, in 2021 he started playing local football in the Blacktown & District Soccer Football Association.
-Bridge is currently playing for O35/3 at Blacktown Premier Spurs in Marayong.
+In 2024 he signed with Camden Tigers and is currently playing in The Macarthur District Soccer Football Association.

 International career

 Mark Bridge has played for the Australian U-20 Squad where he made 9 appearances and scored 9 goals.
 He is currently a member of Australia U-23 national team.
 He was also called up to Australia senior squad for their Asian Cup qualifiers, in a match against Kuwait on 16 August.
 He was hoping to be included in the Australia senior squad for the Asian Cup games against Qatar, China and Iraq, but was not selected.

 Bridge made his senior international debut against Singapore in a friendly match in March 2008.

 Bridge was selected for the 2008 Australian Olympic squad.